Estimated reading time: 15 minutes

 Yes, you can use a drone.
 But it’s not that easy.
 You will need to obtain a UAS operator certificate from the FAA (Federal Aviation Administration).

 It’s also known as the Part 107 Commercial Drone License.
-Some years back, you had to have a pilot’s license, but the FAA eased these rules in 2016 to allow more drone operators into the market.
+Some years back, you had to have a drone pilot license, but the FAA eased these rules in 2016 to allow more drone operators into the market.

 To obtain this remote pilot certificate, you need to pay $150 and take a written test.
 They also have a course that includes how to fly drones and some aviation regulation concepts.

 There are lots of regulations on drones flying.
 For instance, there are areas where you shouldn’t fly your drones, such as airports and military bases.